-For 2012, the Compensation Committee established the following Incentive Plan Financial Goals to determine actual bonus amounts under the Annual Cash Incentive Plan.
+For 2013, the Compensation Committee established the following Incentive Plan Financial Goals to determine actual bonus amounts under the Annual Cash Incentive Plan.
 Calculations between the various performance levels are linear (which means they were determined using straight-line interpolation).
-The Company goals were weighted at 85% for EPS and 15% for EAC.
-For the Presidents of the Mohawk Flooring and Unilin business units (Messrs.
-Carson and Thiers), the Incentive Plan Financial Goals consisted of the Company EPS and Company EAC Goals (collectively weighted at 25%, allocated 85% to EPS and 15% to EAC) and business unit EPS, EAC and EBITDA related goals (collectively weighted at 75%).
-The applicable EPS, EAC and EBITDA business unit goals were allocated 85% to EPS and 15% to EAC for our Mohawk Segment, and 33.3% to Unilin Segment EBITDA and 66.7% to Unilin Europe EBITDA for Unilin.
+For the Presidents of the Carpet and Laminate and Wood segments (Messrs.
+Carson and Thiers), the Incentive Plan Financial Goals consisted of the Company EPS and business unit EPS (collectively weighted at 25% and 75%).

-2012 Incentive Plan Financial Goals
+2013 Incentive Plan Financial Goals